CMD-Golem/CMD-Golem-Website/README.md

 # CMD-Golem
-Website to view and download all my Data Packs, Ressource Packs, Maps and other tools for Minecraft.
+Website to view and download all my Data Packs, Resource Packs, Maps and other tools for Minecraft.

 Website: [cmd-golem.com](cmd-golem.com)